Error-driven Input Modulation: Solving the Credit Assignment Problem without a Backward Pass: Results

 \subsection{Experimental results}

 Here, we show that the proposed learning rule successfully trains both fully connected and convolutional networks on image classification tasks.
 The experimental results are summarized in Table \ref{tab:results}.
 The accuracy obtained by PEPITA for fully connected networks (Table \ref{tab:results}, columns 1-3) is close to the accuracy achieved by BP and FA, and superior to that of DRTP for all experiments.
 Figure \ref{fig:training}a shows the learning curve on the test set for the fully connected model trained on MNIST with PEPITA.
 Figure \ref{fig:clustering} reports the t-SNE visualization of the representation learned at the hidden layer for the same model.
-For all datasets we observe an improved performance of the convolutional models trained with PEPITA compared to the fully connected networks (Table \ref{tab:results}, columns 4-6), indicating that the convolutional version of PEPITA is able to learn useful two-dimensional filters.
+Appendix \ref{app:test_curves} reports PEPITA's test curve on the CIFAR-10 dataset, compared with the test curves of BP, FA, and DRTP.
+Figure \ref{fig:training}a and Figure \ref{fig:comparison} show that the training rules lead to convergence within 100 epochs.
+We observe an improved performance of the convolutional models trained with PEPITA compared to the fully connected networks for all datasets (Table \ref{tab:results}, columns 4-6), indicating that the convolutional version of PEPITA is able to learn useful two-dimensional filters.

+To evaluate the learning speed of the tested training schemes, we relied on the \textit{plateau equation for learning curves} proposed in \cite{Dellaferrera_GRAPES}: By fitting the test curve to this function, we extract the \textit{slowness} parameter, which quantifies how fast the network reduces the error during training.
+In Appendix \ref{app:slowness} we show the \textit{plateau curve} fitting the learning curves of BP, FA, DRTP, and PEPITA for the fully connected model trained on CIFAR-10.
+The table in Appendix \ref{app:slowness} reports the slowness values for the fully-connected models on all datasets.
+PEPITA's convergence rate is in between BP (the fastest) and FA (the slowest).
+DRTP has a better learning speed than FA, but it converges to a significantly lower accuracy plateau.